bentonperet/Saga/Saga Pryor DC/Basis of Design/7BOD - Electrical (CSI Div 26).md

 - Each 6MW block (phase) has two Main MV Switchboards (A and B paths)
 - Generators connect in a loop between the A and B switchboards, supplying both
 - RMUs connect from each switchboard to provide distribution to transformers
-- This A/B configuration provides path redundancy for concurrent maintainability

 ## 4.0 GENERATOR SYSTEM